-When you do not sleep enough, toxins build up and your body doesn’t have the needed support for your health, regulates metabolism, and makes brain recharge that allows toxins removal from our system.
+When you do not sleep enough, toxins build up, and your body doesn’t have the needed support for your health; it regulates metabolism and makes the brain recharge, allowing toxins removed from our system.
 (7)

-To have optimal health, adults should sleep at least 7 or more hours per day.
+Adults should sleep at least seven or more hours daily to have optimal health.
 (8)

-So, you can try making an exercise routine that works best for you and keep on going with it during the whole detoxification process.
+So, you can try making an exercise routine that works best for you and keep going with it during detoxification.

 How does exercise help the detoxication process?